 Patient controlled analgesia (PCA) is a way to provide pain medicine using a pump.
-The PCA pump allows the patient to give himself pain medicine safely when he needs it most.
-Your child will be able to control when he receives a dose of pain medicine, called a “boost,” by pressing a button.
-He does not have to wait for the nurse to give it.
+The PCA pump allows the patient to receive pain medicine safely when it's needed most.
+Your child will be able to control when a medicine dose, called a “boost,” is received by pressing a button.
+Your child does not have to wait for the nurse to give it.

 Only your child should push the pump button unless the doctor or nurse has told you to push the button for your child.
 Before you are allowed to push the boost button, you will need to be taught how to use it.
 The doctor or nurse will tell you when you should and should not push the boost button.

 How a PCA pump works

 Your child’s care team (doctor, nurse, and pharmacist) will decide which pain medicine will be put in a cassette or bag and attached to the PCA pump.
 The tubing from the PCA pump will be attached to your child’s IV line.
 The pain medicine is usually morphine, hydromorphone (Dilaudid®), or fentanyl.
 These medicines are all opioids (narcotics) that are also used in other forms, such as pills, for managing pain.
 The amount of pain medicine your child receives (dosages) will be based on body size, age, overall medical condition, the type of pain, and how much pain.
 The care team will decide these dosages for the PCA pump, which are called “pump settings.”